sholtomaud/robo/README.md

 ## Install Procedure

-You need Node.js & npm.
-Robo is built and tested on node v0.12.7, so `nvm use 0.12.7`
+You need *node.js* & *npm* as a minimum. *nvm* would be a good addition.
+Robo is built and tested on the following node versions:

+* v0.12.7
+* v4.4.7

+So to be sure of getting a working version, use node version manager *nvm* and use the appropriate version, for example: `nvm use 4.4.7`

 1. Clone the repo with `git clone https://github.com/shotlom/robo.git`
 2. Install dependencies `npm i`